Q: The tool does not work on Windows 8.x or older versions.

 - In rare cases, starting the tool as administrator can resolve the issue.

 - In rare cases, updating Internet Explorer to the latest version can resolve the issue.

 Q: I receive the message "ERROR.
 Please check your internet connection."

 A: The root causes can be similar to the ones in the previous question.
-If the message appears in the status bar, then the tool can't check online for updated download lists.
-If the message comes as a popup, then the tool can't connect to microsoft.com and doesn't work until the root cause is resolved.
+If the message appears in the status bar, then the tool can't update the download lists.
+If the message comes as a popup, then the tool can't connect to microsoft.com, and doesn't work until the root cause is resolved.